Cesarean Section (Low Transverse)

 The patient was positioned supine with [left lateral tilt] to displace the uterus off the inferior vena cava.
 The abdomen was prepped and draped.
 A [Pfannenstiel] incision was made [2 cm above the symphysis pubis].
 The fascia was incised transversely.
 The rectus muscles were separated in the midline and the peritoneum was entered.
 The bladder flap was created by [sharply / bluntly] developing the vesicouterine peritoneum and retracting the bladder inferiorly with a [bladder blade].

-A low transverse uterine incision was made with a [scalpel / bandage scissors] and extended laterally.
+A low transverse uterine incision was made with a scalpel and extended laterally by blunt finger extension [/ bandage scissors reserved for thick myometrium].
 The amniotic membranes were ruptured.
 The presenting part was delivered with [direct pressure from the surgeon's hand / vacuum / forceps].
 The cord was double-clamped and divided.
 The neonate was handed to the neonatal team.

-Oxytocin [20 units in 500 mL LR] was administered intravenously.
+Oxytocin [20 units in 1000 mL LR] was administered as a slow continuous intravenous infusion after cord clamping (not as an IV bolus, to avoid hemodynamic instability).
 The placenta was [delivered with controlled cord traction].
 The uterine cavity was explored and wiped with a moist lap sponge.

-The uterine incision was closed in [2] layers with [0-Vicryl] running sutures: first layer locking, second layer imbricating [/ single layer].
-The peritoneum was [closed / not closed].
+The uterine incision was closed in 2 layers with [0-Vicryl] running sutures: first layer locking, second layer imbricating.
+The parietal peritoneum was not closed per current evidence-based practice [/ closed per surgeon preference with documentation of rationale].
 The fascia was closed with [0-Vicryl].
 Skin was closed with [4-0 Monocryl] subcuticular suture.

 Sponge, needle, and instrument counts were correct at closure.